FanZhang10/Book-List/README.md

 # Book-List
 Book List web application implement by Angular 2

-This is an application for managing books.
+This is application for managing books.
 The features include getting and displaying a list of books, editing a selected book's name, showing the top boosks in the list, and navigating among different views of books data.

 ![alt tag](https://github.com/FanZhang10/Book-List/blob/master/view/1.1.png)